I live with another adult. Can this affect my ODSP?

 Question & AnswerI live with another adult.
 Can this affect my ODSP?

-- the law says that the other person must support you or your child
+- whether there's a court order or agreement that says that the person you live with must support you or your child